Medical Review by Jennie Stanford, MD, FAAFP, DipABOMSummary

 In the broad sense, the term night sweats refers to excessive sweating that takes place while you’re asleep.
 For instance, if you’re sleeping with heavy blankets, you’re wearing warm clothes to bed, or your bedroom is overheated, it’s normal to sweat at night.

-Most of the time, sweating at night isn’t related to serious underlying conditions, though it can be.
+Most of the time, sweating at night isn’t related to serious underlying conditions, although it can be.
 That’s why it’s important to rule out medication side effects and medical conditions if excessive perspiration at night is disrupting your sleep.

 In medical terminology, “true” night sweats are experienced as severe hot flashes—unrelated to the temperature of your sleeping environment—that can cause you to sweat through clothes and sheets, waking up drenched.

-Common symptoms of night sweats include:
+Common symptoms of night sweats include these:

-• Profuse sweating at night
+- Profuse sweating at night

-• Hot flashes, or sudden waves of intense heat in your body
+- Hot flashes, or sudden waves of intense heat in your body

-• Flushing, or redness and warm skin, especially the face and neck
+- Flushing, or redness and warm skin, especially the face and neck

 Tips for immediate relief

-So how can you reduce sweating at night, especially if it’s caused by stress?
+So, how can you reduce sweating at night, especially if it’s caused by stress?
 Here are 9 suggestions to help you cope with anxiety and sweating at night—starting tonight.

-1. Try paced breathing.
+1. Try paced breathing

 Paced breathing is a simple and effective practice that involves taking deep, slow breaths to calm your central nervous system, the system responsible for preparing you to escape a perceived threat.